NewsLocal News

 TULSA, Okla. — Newly-released body cam footage gives more details from a deadly officer-involved shooting in Tulsa.

 Tulsa officers responded to the apartment near 21st and Olympia when the victim called 911.
-She said that Forrest was holding her hostage.
+She said Forrest was holding her hostage.

 That call turned into a standoff lasting several hours.
 New footage shows officers trying to engage with Forrest and persuade him to surrender.